kromerm/adfdataflowdocs/Transformations/adf-data-flow-sink-transformation.md

 <img src="../images/sink1.png" width="400">

 At the completion of your data flow transformation, you can sink your transformed data into a destination dataset.
 In the Sink transformation, you can choose the dataset definition that you wish to use for the destination output data.
+Data Flow debug mode does not require a sink.
+No data is written and no files are moved or deleted in Data Flow debug mode.
+You must execute your data flow using the Exec Data Flow activity for the Sink to execute.
+You are required to have at least 1 Sink in order to publish your data flow for pipeline execution.

 A common practice to account for changing incoming data and to account for schema drift is to sink the output data to a folder without a defined schema in the output dataset.
 You can additionally account for all column changes in your sources by selecting "Allow Schema Drift" at the Source and then auto-map all fields in the Sink.